TechFems-projects-and-resources/project-cryptocurrency-api/README.md

 **If you would like to build this app using more values from the API**, just add more columns in the layout and fill the columns with data

-**NOTE:** you can use this extension `ES7 React/Redux/GraphQL/React-Native snippets` in your VSCode to create a component automatically using the command `rface`
+**NOTE:** You can use this extension `ES7 React/Redux/GraphQL/React-Native snippets` in your VSCode to create a component automatically using the command `rface`

 ## Please note: